Sven Mijnans: First team

 In September 2020, he extended his contract at Sparta Rotterdam until June 2022, with an option for another season.
 Five days later, he made his official debut for Sparta Rotterdam, replacing Adil Auassar for the final minutes of the match that resulted in a 2–0 defeat to Vitesse at the GelreDome.
 On 4 October 2020, Sparta Rotterdam was 4–0 down against AZ when Mijnans replaced Bryan Smeets at half time.
 At the end of the match, Mijnans scored his first professional goal to equalise.
 On 28 October 2020, Henk Fraser gave Mijnans his first professional start, in the KNVB Cup match against ADO Den Haag, which resulted in a defeat after a penalty shoot-out.
 Mijnans extended his contract at Sparta Rotterdam until the summer of 2024 in August 2021.
 On 18 December 2021, Mijnans scored both of Sparta Rotterdam's goals in a 2–2 draw against Vitesse.
 Sparta Rotterdam finished the Eredivisie season with a point ahead of the relegation zone.

-AZ Alkmaar
+AZ

-On 31 January 2023, Mijnans signed a contract until 2028 for AZ Alkmaar, who reportedly paid a € 2.5 million transfer fee to Sparta Rotterdam.
+On 31 January 2023, Mijnans signed a contract until 2028 for AZ Alkmaar, who reportedly paid a €2.5 million transfer fee to Sparta Rotterdam.